-The weeks before the course i started getting real nervous.
+The weeks before the workshop I started getting real nervous.
 Would it be worth the money?
 Would I be able to make anything that smells even remotely nice?
 What if this was really a crazy idea?

 But all my worries proved totally unnecessary.
-Even after the second day of the course I felt that it would have been worth it even if the course would end right at that moment.
+Even after the second day of the course, I felt that it would have been worth it even if the workshop would end right at that moment.
 And then i had four more days to go!

 Something else I loved is Salaam’s wisdom and the way he puts perfumery in a spiritual, almost religious perspective.
 His Sufi background intermingles with his perfume teaching and that spoke to my heart.
 Being very interested in and touched by the Christian mystics myself, I was also touched by the Sufi wisdom.

 Finally, it was so wonderful to be in a group of people from all over the world, connecting and talking and eating the so very lovely Italian food together.
 The group will stay in touch through Whatsapp on all kind of perfume things.